AppleJax2/wordpress-mcp/README.md

 }
 ```

-4. Replace `YOUR_API_KEY` with your KumoCart API key
+4. Replace `YOUR_API_KEY` with your Tanuki API key
 5. Restart Cursor

 Now you can ask the Cursor AI assistant to perform WordPress and Divi automation tasks.

 ## Managing Multiple WordPress Sites

-With KumoCart, you can manage multiple WordPress sites from a single account:
+With Tanuki, you can manage multiple WordPress sites from a single account:

-1. Add each site in your KumoCart dashboard
+1. Add each site in your Tanuki dashboard
 2. When executing tasks, specify which site to use with the `siteId` parameter
 3. If not specified, your default site will be used

 ## API Key Management

-Your KumoCart dashboard provides several API key management features:
+Your Tanuki dashboard provides several API key management features:

 - **Multiple Keys**: Create separate keys for different tools or team members
 - **Usage Tracking**: Monitor operations performed with each key